oscal-compass/compliance-trestle/tests/data/md/governed_folders/bad_instance_bad_content/network.md

 ## Out of scope interconnections

 Here I describe interconnections that are out of scope because they occur outside of the current audit boundary.

+# Here is something that should not be here.